kildekoden/kildekoden/README.md

 - Please note that this will require some basic [PHP](http://www.php.net).

 - You will need to have [PHP](http://www.php.net/) installed to complete this task.
-You can use any PHP framework that you would like (CodeIgniter, Cake, Fuel, etc).
+You can use any PHP framework that you would like (Laravel, CodeIgniter, Cake, Fuel, etc).

 ## Task